zama-ai/concrete/docs/core-features/tagging.md

 # Tagging

+This document introduces the tagging feature to keep track of the correspondence between nodes and your code.

-When you have big circuits, keeping track of which node corresponds to which part of your code becomes difficult.
-A tagging system can simplify such situations:
+When you have big circuits, a tagging system can simplify node tracking:

 ```python
 def g(z):